<span>3.3 GPA Colleges: See Schools That Accept a 3.3 GPA</span>

 Is a 3.3 GPA Good?

-Because a 3.3 GPA is on the cusp of a B+ average, it is indicative of good performance in all classes with a consistently positive record on tests and homework assignments.
-With this in mind, a 3.3 GPA makes your application competitive at a majority of schools.
+Because a 3.3 GPA is on the cusp of a B+ average, it indicates good performance in all classes with a consistently positive record on tests and homework assignments.
+With this in mind, a 3.3 GPA makes your application competitive at most schools.

 What percentile is a 3.3 GPA?